DanVUT/SportsDirector/README.md

 # Sports Director
 Real time Video Director.
-Application is for presenting Live Input on some Presentation Screens.
+Application is for presenting live video input on some Presentation Screens.
 You can substitute the live input with some local media.
+You are able to choose some live device or URL stream as live video input.
+You can record this live input and create highlights.

 # How To Compile
 1. MediaLooks MFormats SDK is needed for compilation of this project